VitoVan/vitovan.github.io/md/lispweb3.md

 \- [Hunchentoot](http://weitz.de/hunchentoot/)

-So what we should do is just create a directory called `www` in the same level of `p-storage-server.lisp`, and then get the HTML file into it:
+So what we should do is just create a directory called `www` in the same level of `p-storage-server.lisp`, and then get the HTM file into it:

 ```Lisp
 wget -P www https://raw.githubusercontent.com/VitoVan/vitovan.com/master/code/lispweb3-client.htm